Housing needs: Data Privacy Notice (Fair processing Notice)

 How will the data be stored?

-On secure encrypted laptops and RBC systems – data is stored on secure IT systems known as OHMs and Information @ Work (I@W) as well as shared drives for which access is restricted to the team for which the data is necessary.
+On secure encrypted laptops and RBC systems – data is stored on secure IT systems known as NEC (database) and NEC-EDMS (document management system) as well as shared drives for which access is restricted to the team for which the data is necessary.
+This system is internet-based software

 Security